SilbergLabRice/PlottingTools/README.md

 ## Dyanmic grabber
 Takes in slightly-reformatted .csv files output by kinetic runs when run in "by row" mode.
-Sample objects are defined under the main() function by editing the "plateKey", which is a list of dictionaries that define which wells correspond to which growht conditions in the various samples.
+Sample objects are defined under the main() function by editing the "plateKey", which is a list of dictionaries that define which wells correspond to which growth conditions in the various samples.
 ```
   plateKey=[{100:["A1","A2","A3"],50:["B1","B2","B3"], 25:["C1","C2","C3"]},
   {100:["A4","A5","A6"],50:["B4","B5","B6"], 25:["C4","C5","C6"]}]